Analyticdav/binary_trees/README.md

 0x1D.
 C - Binary trees

-This project is done by Priscilla Yartey
+This project is done by Priscilla Yartey and David